 Where an influenza vaccination is co-administered with a COVID vaccination this can be recorded on either the GP IT System or Point of Care System (POC).

 Practices with access to both systems should ensure vaccination events are recorded in only one of these.
 Single system recording is imperative to avoid duplication in clinical records and payment.

-Which system practices should use is dependent upon how the vaccines were delivered
+Which system practices should use is dependent upon how the vaccines were delivered.

 How to claim in different scenarios: